-- 18. In support of its first plea the Appellant argues that it fulfilled the standard information requirement for PNDT pursuant to Section 8.7.2 of Annex IX through a weight of evidence adaptation as foreseen in Section 1.2 of Annex XI (hereinafter the 'weight of evidence adaptation').
-The Appellant argues that it provided in its registration dossier sufficient evidence from several independent sources on the read-across substance as well as on the Substance itself to justify the adaptation.
-The Appellant concludes that the Contested Decision requiring it to fulfil the standard information requirement for PNDT therefore lacks a legal basis. - 19.
+- 23. In support of its first plea the Appellant argues that it fulfilled the standard information requirement for PNDT pursuant to Section 8.7.2 of Annex IX through a weight of evidence approach as foreseen in Section 1.2 of Annex XI (hereinafter the 'weight of evidence adaptation').
+The Appellant argues that it provided in its registration dossier sufficient weight of evidence from several independent sources on the Substance to justify the adaptation.
+The Appellant concludes that the Contested Decision requiring it to fulfil the standard information requirement for PNDT therefore lacks a legal basis. - 24.
 The Appellant further states that, on 28 January 2013, the Agency conducted a webinar on its website entitled 'How to bring your registration dossier in compliance with REACH Tips and Hints: Higher Tier Human Health Studies' (hereinafter the 'webinar').
-The webinar included slides outlining the possibilities for registrants to claim an adaptation of the information requirement for a PNDT study as required under Section 8.7.2 of Annex IX. - 20.
-The webinar, according to the Appellant, described in particular two possibilities for adaptation from the standard information for the PNDT study; a Column 2 adaptation and a weight of evidence adaptation.
+The webinar included slides outlining the possibilities for registrants to claim an adaptation of the information requirement for a PNDT study as required under Section 8.7.2 of Annex IX. - 25.
+The webinar, according to the Appellant, described in particular two possibilities for adaptation from the standard information for the PNDT study namely a Column 2 adaptation and a weight of evidence adaptation.
+The Appellant adds that the webinar in relation to the weight of evidence adaptation for the PNDT study 'proposed to present data for unreactive substances consisting of low absorption and low toxicity to waive [the PNDT study]'.
 The Appellant argues that it followed the recommendations explained in the webinar.
+In particular, the Appellant stresses, regarding the no absorption condition of the Column 2 adaptation, that the 'webinar has adopted a more pragmatic approach, requiring the registrant to show "low absorption".
+The Appellant adds that the cut-off criteria for the classification of mixtures under Regulation (EC) No 1272/2008 on the classification, labelling and packaging of substances and mixtures (OJ L 353, 31.12.2008, p.1; corrected by OJ L 136, 29.5.2007, p.
+3, corrected by OJ L 138, 26.5.2011 p.
+66) (hereinafter the 'CLP Regulation') 'has been considered on several occasions to represent the demarcation line between relevant and irrelevant exposure to a substance'.
+The Appellant argues that the threshold for classification of mixtures as category 1A reproductive toxicants and the threshold of 0.1% concentration of category 1 or 2 reproductive toxicants in mixtures, on or via lactation requiring a Safety Data Sheet, could 'arguably serve as a suitable approach to define the range of low absorption and that the [Substance] in question conforms to both'.